upgini

 - The goal is to predict future sales of different goods in stores based on a 5-year history of sales.

-- Kaggle Competition Store Item Demand Forecasting Challenge is a product sales forecasting.
+- Kaggle Competition Store Item Demand Forecasting Challenge is a product sales forecasting competition.
 The evaluation metric is SMAPE.

-- The goal is accuracy improvement for TOP1 winning Kaggle solution from new relevant external features & data.
+- The goal is to improve a Top‑1 winning Kaggle solution by adding new relevant external features and data.

 - Save time on feature search and engineering.
 Use ready-to-use external features and data sources to maximize overall AutoML accuracy, right out of the box.